This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If you receive a statement of claim for a consumer credit debt, such as a credit card, personal loan, home loan or goods rental agreements (consumer lease), DO NOT lodge an application to pay by instalments unless there is already a judgment against you.
-You can lodge a dispute with a free dispute resolution service instead, which will stop the legal proceedings.
+You can lodge a dispute for free with the Australian Financial Complaints Authority instead, which will stop the legal proceedings (at least temporarily).
 You can do this if you dispute the debt or if you simply cannot afford to pay the amount claimed in one lump sum and you need help to negotiate a repayment arrangement.
 See our Fact Sheet: Dispute Resolution (Financial).

 HOW WILL I KNOW IF THERE IS A JUDGMENT AGAINST ME?

-You will not be told by the Court when judgment is entered.
-If you have not lodged a defence, you can contact the Court listed on the paperwork or you may be able to ring 1300 679 272 to find out if there is a judgment listed.
-If you are not defending the debt (or lodging a claim in a dispute resolution service), and you cannot negotiate a repayment arrangement with the creditor, you can apply to the Court to pay by instalments.
+In NSW you will not be told by the Court when judgment is entered.
+If you have not lodged a defence, you can contact the NSW courts registry on 1300 679 272 to find out if there is a judgment listed.
+If you are not defending the debt (or lodging a claim in the Australian Financial Complaints Authority), and you cannot negotiate a repayment arrangement with the creditor, you can apply to the Court to pay by instalments.
 See our Fact Sheet: Applying to Pay by Instalments.

 You should immediately begin making payments in accordance with your application, even before you find out whether the court has accepted it.
 An instalment order will stop the creditor from being able to make you bankrupt, but only if you are paying exactly in accordance with the order.
 Being even one day late or one dollar short can leave you vulnerable to bankruptcy proceedings!

 - Do nothing (and risk being made bankrupt)